ThomasDeStrooper/SEUS_PTGI_HRR_2.2/CREDIT.md

 # SNOWCRAFT RESOURCE PACK CREDITS

-## Version 1.0, January 2025
+## Version 2.0, January 2025

 ## Acknowledgments

-The Snowcraft Resource Pack incorporates free resources from the following creators.
+The SnowCraft Resource Pack incorporates free resources from the following creators.
 These resources were available for public use and have been utilized in accordance with their distribution terms.
 I gratefully acknowledge their contributions:

 - **Colourful Containers GUI** by Kingybu
   - Resource Pack Link: <https://www.curseforge.com/minecraft/texture-packs/colourful-containers-gui>